The brake lights and taillights are often one light bulb but they work differently.

 Check a wiring diagram to know which wires to follow and measure at.

 Corrosion is also a leading reason why the wiring becomes faulty.
 Over time, moisture from rain and snow seeps into small places where the wiring and the fuse box is located.
 This moisture can give birth to rust which can disrupt the entire electronic circuit.

 In some vehicles, the brake light switch is powered through a single circuit that also includes the turn signal light.
-If the turn signal switch is not working properly, your brake light can also not work.
+This is far from every car, so check a wiring diagram to see if the wires are going through the turn signal switch.

 Find the wire that connects the brake light and the turn signal switch and replace it.
 Chances are that this action would solve your problem.
 If not, then you have no other choice but to visit a mechanic or an electrician.